catllian/cse15l-lab-reports/labreport2.md

     assertEquals(2.0 / 1, ArrayExamples.averageWithoutLowest(input5), 0.0);
   }
 ```
 * Output of running JUnit tests: As shown in the screenshot, the first test case (Failure-inducing test 1) led to an error.
 The test was meant to check if the `averageWithoutLowest()` method could account for duplicates of the lowest value.
-It failed in the way I expected, as it did not properly update the divisor
+It failed in the way I expected.
+It is meant to calculate the average by dividing
-value in the calculation of the average value to account for multiple excluded lowest values.
+the sum of the "non-lowest" numbers by the number of "non-lowest" numbers.
+The problem is that it did not properly update the divisor value to account for multiple excluded lowest values.
+Instead, it assumes there is only one lowest value and that the number of "non-lowest" numbers is the number of numbers in the original array minus 1.
 ![Image](wk4lrpt2(1).png)
 * Code before fixes:
 ```